joelouthan/hugo-guide/README.md

-# hugo-guide
+# Hugo

-Guides for installing and running Hugo, a static site generator
+A comprehensive collection of Hugo (static site generator) guides